hollylawly/flask-graphql-article/article.md

 ## Comparison of Common Authorization Models

 As mentioned at the beginning of this article, there are a few different ways we can authorize a user to have certain permissions in an application.
+The most widely used one is **role based access control**, which is where we have a user and we assign it roles.
+The roles then dictate the permissions that user has.
+This structure works fine for small simple applications, but a lot of larger applications make authorization decisions that rely heavily on either attributes of a user or the relationships a user has to data.
+So how do we do that *without* creating roles?
+Let's find out.

-We're going to focus on two of those: **Attribute based Access Control** and **Relationship Based Access Control**.
+In this example we're going to focus on two different authorization models: **Attribute based Access Control** and **Relationship Based Access Control**.

 ## Creating an ABAC Rule

-Attribute based access control means we're authorizing our user to have access to something based on a trait associated with that user.
+Attribute based access control means we're authorizing our user to have access to something **based on a trait associated with that user**.

 In our quidditch example, let's say our application has special forums where all players that play a certain position can chat with each other.
 For example, every player with `position` equal to "Seeker" will be able to access the Seeker's forum and only the Seeker's forum.
 It doesn't matter what team they're on, as long as they all play the same position.